devinit/datahub-api/README.md

 The app also persists queries on each data requests and does pre-caching of these queries on app boot.

-Inorder to keep having fresh data, every data request is added to a queue as it gets served from the cache.
+During development; inorder to keep having fresh data, every data request is added to a queue as it gets served from the cache.
 This queue is ran in the background and updates after an hour of the request with new data if any.

 ```.cache```  file contains all the queries occuring in the life time of the app.
 Its in git history so that we can precache those queries on app boot.
 (TODO: Make this run in another process)